Wattnet: matching electricity consumption with low-carbon, low-water footprint energy supply: Introduction

+In this work we introduce Wattnet: an open source software \cite{jaime_iglesias_blanco_2025_17974025} and an online service\footnote{\url{https://wattnet.eu/}} to track the environmental footprint of electricity across Europe.
 Wattnet implements a flow tracing algorithm and jointly assesses the CF and WF of electricity production.
-Wattnet is an open source software and an online service to track the environmental footprint of electricity across Europe.
 It dynamically calculates both CF and WF with high temporal resolution, considering not only each region's energy generation mix, but also energy flows due to imports and exports between neighbouring regions in Europe with a high temporal resolution (fifteen minutes).
-The aim of this tool is two-fold: on the one hand, it allows DC operators to accommodate the workloads in time and space to optimize their environmental footprint.
+Wattnet includes a 72-h forecasting module to facilitate informed energy-aware decision-making.
+The aim of this tool is two-fold: on the one hand, it allows operators of high energy consuming infrastructures, like DCs, to accommodate the workloads in time and space to optimize their environmental footprint.
 On the other hand, it contributes to the transparency on the environmental impact of digital services, making it possible to keep end users informed, as a measure to raise awareness of the impacts of the use of digital services.
+It is important to highlight that Wattnet calculates CF and WF factors, not the impact of that footprint on the geographical area where they are produced.
+The final user is free to use the provided values to perform impact analyses or just to compute its consumed energy footprint.
 Finally, it is important to note that, although Wattnet has been developed in the context of digital services and technologies, it can be applied in any field in which the environmental impact of its energy consumption is relevant.